metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 computers alike.
 Most developers create the Build File using a text editor because the format is so simple.

 In YAML, indentation is important.
-Each indentation is **two spaces**!!!
+You should use **spaces, not tabs**!!!

 In this example ``dotcloud.yml`` we define an application with two
 services: a Ruby service named *servicename1* and a Python service